skatsuta/ansible-macos/README.md

-# Ansible playbook for OS X
+# Ansible playbook for macOS

 This playbook provides automatic installation of: